-The Exchange's proposal does not burden intra-market competition because all Members would be permitted to trade IBIT options pursuant to the proposed position and exercise limit of 250,000 contracts and any other position limit for which IBIT options may be subject to in the futures pursuant to Options 9, Section 13(d) as well as corresponding exercise limits pursuant to Options 9, Section 15.
+The Exchange's proposal does not burden intra-market competition because all Members would be subject to the position limits in Options 9, Sections 13(d) and corresponding exercise limits in Options 9, Section 15.
 The Exchange believes that the proposed rule change will also provide additional opportunities for market participants to continue to efficiently achieve their investment and trading objectives for equity options on the Exchange.

 The Exchange does not believe that the proposed rule change will impose any burden on inter-market competition as the proposal is not competitive in nature.
-The Exchange expects that all option exchanges will adopt substantively similar proposals for adopting the additional position limit tiers, such that the Exchange's proposal would benefit competition.
+The Exchange expects that all option exchanges will adopt substantively similar proposals, such that the Exchange's proposal would benefit competition.
 For these reasons, the Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.